 To report anything that may need changes, please create an SSCCE and report your findings in this thread on discourse or in the #core-coordination channel on slack.

-And thank you to the folks who helped test the ALPHA.
-Very glad to find those issues early!
+And thank you to the folks who helped test the ALPHA and BETA so far!